New Orleans Federal Criminal Defense Lawyers

 Being indicted does not necessarily mean preparing to go to trial.
 While many defense attorneys assume that it is not possible to have charges dismissed once a grand jury has issued an indictment, we know from experience that this is not the case.
 We have helped several clients avoid sentencing entirely through strategic and aggressive pre-trial practice; and, in appropriate cases, we have negotiated favorable plea deals for our clients.

 If it does not appear that a favorable pre-trial resolution is on the table, our federal criminal defense team will prepare your case for trial.
-We will rigorously develop a comprehensive case strategy focused on challenging the government’s flaws and assumptions while presenting any available exculpatory evidence in a manner that is highly-convincing to the jury.
-We will utilize strategies that we have tested and honed over decades of experience in hundreds of federal criminal trials, and we will pursue every available opportunity to raise a reasonable doubt in the minds of the jury.
+We will rigorously develop a comprehensive case strategy focused on challenging the government’s flaws and assumptions while presenting any available exculpatory evidence in a manner that is highly convincing to the jury.
+We will utilize strategies that we have tested and honed over experience in hundreds of federal criminal trials, and we will pursue every available opportunity to raise a reasonable doubt in the minds of the jury.

 In federal criminal cases, sentencing is a separate proceeding that follows the trial on the merits.
 If you are convicted, in addition to immediately assessing and pursuing available grounds for appeal, we will also prepare for the sentencing stage of your trial.
 We will develop arguments that are compelling and legally sound, and we will help the court explore creative alternatives that minimize the burdens of your conviction.